maldorne/hexagon/README.md

-A project to make the original [ccmudlib](http://www.ciudadcapital.net) and other MudOS-alike mud libraries (like the ones from Final Realms or Discworld) to work with a modern DGD mud driver.
+A project to make the original [ccmudlib](http://www.ciudadcapital.net) and other MudOS-alike mud libraries (like the ones from Final Realms or Discworld) work with a modern DGD mud driver.

 ### How to use
 1. Download.
 Be sure the `driver/dgd` submodule is downloaded too.